Do the Digit Insurance

 Elaborate working hours, less sleep, and fatty foods are reducing our physical activities to zero.
 As a result, we are developing complicated issues in our bodies, like obesity, rising cholesterol levels, and anxiety issues.

-Vajra Nadi (nerves), the primary nervous of humans, also adds relevance to this Yogasana’s name.
+Vajra Nadi (nerves), the primary nervous of humans, also adds relevance to Yogasana’s name.
 Nerves run in our body like a thunder network, and this asana impacts our mind, thus the name Vajrasana.

 Also popular as thunderbolt or diamond pose, you can practise Vajrasana after a day’s meal.

-What Are the Health Benefits of Vajrasana?
+15 Health Benefits of Vajrasana

 Following are the top 10 benefits of Vajrasana on your health: